 – Clear and constant communication with staff, residents, and visitors

-– Posting signs and reminders at the facility
+– Posting signs and reminders throughout the facility for hand hygiene, PPE use, and respiratory etiquette

 – Posting information to our website